 These are people who already have experience with psychological therapy.
 Perhaps they’ve done cognitive-behavioral training and have some skills to manage and promote mental health.
 Perhaps they’ve been in supportive therapy that allowed them to express themselves and to deal with specific issues.
 But they come to see me with a desire to go deeper, to promote more radical change.

 I see a lot of people in leadership positions, working in many different contexts.
 These people share a commitment to leading well, and to serving their staff and communities of interest.
 I take pleasure in working collaboratively towards these goals.

 Those Interested in Spiritual Life and Meditation

-I have been engaged in meditation and spiritual practice for many years.
-I’m glad to see people for psychological therapy who are doing spiritual work and have gotten stuck and/or are having trouble reaping the rewards of practice because of habitual patterns of behavior, thought and feeling.
-Too often it is assumed among spiritual practitioners that troublesome personality characteristics will automatically drop away through meditation or other spiritual practices.
+I’ve been intensely engaged with my own spiritual practice over many years, and have actively taught and coached many people sharing such commitment.
+Too often it is assumed among spiritual practitioners that troublesome characteristics and behavior patterns will automatically drop away through the openings that occur through meditation or other spiritual practices.
 They don’t!
 In order to loosen the influence of longstanding patterns we must learn all about them and undertake the hard work of change.

 I’ve recently written a manuscript (see below) that serves to introduce and elaborate the possibilities for freedom that arise from psychological and spiritual work.
 I value working with people who are drawn to these possibilities.